Skip to main content

 (a) On a case-by-case basis client statement may be acceptable verification when no other verification is available.

-(b) When client statement is used as verification, it must be documented in the case record.
+(b) When client statement is used as verification, it is to be documented in the case record.

 (4) Home visits